rickjjones/emotion-tracker-pwa/README.md

 - UI: `index.html` contains grouped category headings and numeric inputs (1–10).
 The `note` field is a textarea.
 - History: saved entries render in a list.
 Use Export to download JSON, Import to restore, or Clear All to remove local data.
 - Service worker: `docs/sw.js` precaches core assets and supports an update flow — when a new SW version is installed, the page shows an update banner allowing users to reload and activate the new version immediately.
+ - Customization: the main form is rendered dynamically from a category/emotion structure in `docs/app.js`.
+Open "Customize Emotions" to pick individual emotions; choices are saved under the `localStorage` key `ll_tracked_emotions_v1`.
+The app prevents saving an empty tracked set and falls back to a sensible default if the saved value is empty or invalid.
+ - Exports: CSV export uses only the tracked emotions (plus `note`) and produces stable headers.
+JSON export includes the full stored entries as-is.

 ## Styling notes
 - Category headings are styled as chips and use subtle green variants via `category--high`, `category--low`, and `category--adhd` classes in `docs/styles.css`.
+ - Modal and accessibility: the categories modal is implemented with a backdrop and an accessible panel (`role="dialog"`, `aria-modal`), and the stylesheet honors `[hidden] { display: none !important }` to prevent flicker or accidental rendering on load.

 ## Deploying to GitHub Pages
 1. Ensure the `docs/` folder contains the build / site files (it does already).